 This is ideal if the syndicator doesn’t personally have the liquidity or net worth to qualify with a commercial lender.
 By having the property management company’s signature, the syndicator can leverage their liquidity to be approved for a loan.

-To compensate the property management company, the syndicator can offer 0.25% of the loan balance, which will be paid out annually, or offer a general partnership ownership interest, or a combination of the two.
+To compensate the property management company, the syndicator can offer a one-time fee of 0.25% to 2% of the loan balance paid at closing, or offer a general partnership ownership interest, or a combination of the two.

 Method #2 – Invest in Deal

-Another way is to have a property management company invest in the deal and as a result, become general partners.
-For this method, the compensation will depend on the actual deal and the value of the property.
+Another way is to have a property management company invest in the deal and as a result, become limited partners.
+For this method, they will have the same compensation structure as your passive investors.

 Method #3 – Bring on Investors

-A third way is to have the property management company invest in the deal and bring in their own investors as well.
+A third way is to have the property management company invest in the deal and/or bring in their own investors.
 The extra benefit of following this method is that it adds another layer of credibility (i.e. the property management company’s investors) and it adds another level of alignment of interests since the property management company and their investors have their own skin in the game.

 Method #4 – Ownership Interest